syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/01.identity-and-access/docs.en.md

 Users can change their password either using the OpenStack CLI command `openstack user password set`, or via the [OpenStack dashboard](https://cloud.syseleven.de).

-If you forgot your password, please contact the [Cloud-Support at cloudsupport@syseleven.de](../../06.Support/default.en.md).
+If you forgot your password, please contact the [Support at support@syseleven.de](../../06.Support/default.en.md).

 ### Token